AntonioReyes/feed-interview-task/README.md

 ## Submission

+You will be provided with a link to book your second stage interview, __you most submit your solution at least 4 hours before your booked slot.

-Please submit your solution via either:
+Please submit your solution via either a repository or e-mail:
-- a repository on GitHub (or similar)
-- an e-mail attachment

 If you choose the latter, be sure to omit any dependencies handled by a  package manager. `git` can be used to create an archive like so: